silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/protecting_your_account/turn-on-mfa-with-cerby-as-an-authenticator-app-for-your-account-using-the-mobile-app.md

 ---
-description: This article describes how to turn on MFA with Cerby as an authenticator app for your account using the Cerby mobile app.
+description: "This article describes how to turn on MFA with Cerby as an authenticator app for your account using the Cerby mobile app."
 intercom_id: 12002648
 ---